AvadoDServer/avado-docs/content/packages/teku.md

 If you do not want to use this, clear the `initial-state` setting on the settings page.
 You can also select a different source.

 You can verify the checkpoint sync by opening the check page.
-Check the state root of the displayed trused sources make sure the state root matches.
+Check the state root of the displayed trusted sources make sure the state root matches.
 If all state roots match, all is good.
 You can find more trusted sources on <https://eth-clients.github.io/checkpoint-sync-endpoints/>

 {{< figure src="check_checkpoint.png" >}}